EgoEnv: Human-centric environment representations from egocentric video: Introduction

+The local state captures the rough layout of objects relative to the camera-wearer.
+It is important for understanding physical space --- it provides a semantic signal to localize the camera-wearer (e.g., in the living room, from the arrangement of couches, lamps and tables) --- as well as human behavior, since people move towards layouts that support activities (e.g., stove-top areas, dressers).
+Predicting the local state thus involves capturing the natural statistics of object layouts across different homes and then translating contexts across environments to reason about new ones.
+Once trained, given an observation from a new video, our model produces a drop-in \Acronym~feature which encodes \emph{environment} information to complement the \emph{action} information in existing video clip features.

 An important practical question is how to supervise such a representation.
 Sourcing local state labels requires agent and object positions and omnidirectional visibility at each time step.
 This is challenging as egocentric videos only offer sparse coverage of the environment.
-Furthermore, they are prone to object detection, tracking, and SLAM failures due to characteristic head motions and blur.
+Furthermore, they are prone to object detection, tracking, and SLAM failures.
 Therefore, for training we turn to videos generated by agents in simulation.
 This allows us to sample diverse, large-scale trajectories to cover the environment, while also providing ground-truth local state.
 Once trained with simulated video, we apply our models to \emph{real-world} videos from new, unseen environments.

-We demonstrate our approach on two key tasks --- \emph{room prediction}: inferring the room category that the camera wearer is physically in as they move through their environment, and \emph{episodic memory retrieval}: localizing the answer to a natural language query in an egocentric video.
-These tasks can support many potential applications, including AR systems that can reason about both the user and the environment to offer relevant assistance.
-For example, an AR assistant could identify the rooms visited by the camera-wearer to give location-specific suggestions for chores to complete; or recall the last time the camera-wearer was near the sink, to check if the tap was left turned-on.
+We demonstrate our EgoEnv approach on two video tasks where joint reasoning of both human action and the underlying physical space is required: (1) inferring the room category that the camera wearer is physically in as they move through their environment, and (2) localizing the answer to a natural language query in an egocentric video.
+These tasks support many potential applications, including AR systems that can offer context-relevant assistance.

-Our experiments show how we leverage video walkthroughs from simulated agents in the Gibson dataset~\cite{xia2018gibson} to learn human-centric environment models, which ultimately enable room prediction and episodic memory retrieval downstream on both simulated videos from Matterport3D~\cite{chang2017matterport3d} and real-world videos from the HouseTours dataset~\cite{chang2020semantic}.
-Our results show that our local state pretraining strategy outperforms both naive methods to associate pose information with video frames as well as existing models for structured video understanding, leading to improved performance over current scene classification and episodic memory retrieval models.